dlab-berkeley/Python-Intermediate-Legacy/README.md

 After completing Python Intermediate, you will be able to:
 - Implement loops to do repeated computations.
-- Understand and write if-statements.
+- Understand how to handle conditions.
 - Write your own functions.
 - Do basic operations in Pandas, including simple visualizations.
 - Understand the basic workflow for a data science project.